Medvedev Wins To Set Up Russia V Croatia Davis Cup Final - UrduPoint

 Rublev delivered nine aces, won 54 points -- opposed to 32 for his opponent -- and took all four break points.

-"I was focused from the beginning to the end," said 24-year-old Rublev.
+"I was focused from the beginning to the end," said 24-year-old Rublev, who eased to victory in 50 minutes, with Medvedev needing just 17 more to beat Struff.

+Once that was done and dusted their venerable non-playing captain Shamil Tarpsichev could enjoy a cake baked to honour his 100th match in charge with almost 45 years in his role.

 The organisers were denied the mouthwatering prospect of Medvedev potentially facing world number one Novak Djokovic as the Croats ousted Serbia 2-1 on Friday.